ivanov-gv/zpcg/.github/README.workflows.md

 Actions:

 1. Use it to abstract away similar steps across workflows.
-Do not copy-paste, use actions instead.
+Do not copy-paste steps, use actions instead.
 2. Must use $GITHUB_STEP_SUMMARY to simplify debugging and improve visibility into what happened during the step.
 3. Must use duplicate step summary to stdout for easier debugging with `act`.
 Step summary is unavailble in local runs with `nektos/act`.